jennisun/APCSFinalProject/README.md

 #### 5/28 <br>
 Jennifer: Changed constructors to load the image only once, which fixed slow FPS.
 Also fixed background issue, wrote button and rowHighlight classes, as well as made progress on adding zombies to a specified row after clicking the zombie button. <br>

+#### 5/29 <br>
+Jennifer: Implemented selecting zombie button and successfully creates new zombie in selected row.
+Found new icons to use. <br>